 The reserve protects the habitat of some of the most iconic species in all of Amazonia, including the threatened Amazon Manatee, jaguar; the world’s largest freshwater fish, the pirarucu; harpy eagles, giant river otters, caiman, black spider monkeys, and giant armadillos.
-The reserve also contains pink river dolphins, river otters, macaw parrots, toucans, among many others.
+The reserve also contains pink dolphins and gray river dolphins, river otters, macaw parrots, toucans, among many others.

 For bird watchers, 60% of the birds observed in the Central Amazon have been seen in this section of the Reserve.
 Records indicate there are around 25 species of amphibians and 42 species of reptiles, which is a comparatively small number for the Amazon.
-This is thought to be due to the flooded habitat, but black caiman and the South American river turtle are abundant.
+This is thought to be due to the flooded habitat, but the black caiman and the South American river turtle are abundant.